Session 1 – January 22-23, 2014

 The course of study provides participants with the skills and knowledge they will need to lead their organizations into the future.
 The Fire Service Leadership Enhancement Program consists of three two-day sessions offered at intervals throughout the year.
 The three sessions focus on building critical leadership skills: understanding and working with people, communicating effectively, managing conflict, developing effective leadership teams, leading change, thinking and acting strategically, budgeting and financial management, and understanding and managing public organizations.

-The fee for the Fire Service Leadership Enhancement Program is $525 for all three sessions. $575 for registrations received after December 31, 2012.
-Special discount: $475 for members of the Missouri Association of Fire Protection Districts or the Missouri Association of Fire Chiefs prior to December 31, 2012. $575 for registrations received after December 31, 2012.
+The fee for the Fire Service Leadership Enhancement Program is $525 for all three sessions. $575 for registrations received after December 31, 2013.
+Special discount: $475 for members of the Missouri Association of Fire Protection Districts or the Missouri Association of Fire Chiefs (please provide proof of membership with registration) prior to December 31, 2013. $575 for registrations received after December 31, 2013.

 You must attend all three sessions.